Big Muddy Badlands: Sam Kelly Sites

-In the nineteenth and early twentieth century the Badlands formed the northern end of the "Outlaw Trail", a series of trails and stopping areas utilized by outlaws in the American West spanning from Canada to Mexico.
+In the 19th and early 20th century, the Badlands formed the northern end of the "Outlaw Trail", a series of trails and stopping areas utilized by outlaws in the American West spanning from Canada to Mexico.
 Outlaws such as Henry Borne and his brother Coyote Pete, Sam Kelly, the Pigeon Toed Kid, and the notorious Sundance Kid turned up in the area.

 In 1999, 256 ha of land was set aside as the Sam Kelly Sites (49.0069°N 105.001°W) in the Canadian part of the badlands and put on the Canadian Register of Historic Places.
 The historical site contains nine archaeological sites, including stone rings and effigies, caves, and homestead remains.

 Buffalo Effigy

 The Buffalo Effigy (49.0167°N 105.1888°W) was constructed by local Indigenous people from fieldstone overlooking West Beaver Creek near the border with Montana.
 The 64-hectare site was formally recognized in 1999.
 Besides the Buffalo Effigy, there is a stone cairn and at least eight stone rings.